John D Lee is a chef and restauranteur living and working in Chiang Mai, Thailand. He's always loved to cook.

 Growing up, I always wondered why the vegetables served at good restaurants always tasted better than the ones I boiled or steamed at home—how they could boil vegetables so much better than I could?!

 Well, eventually, I figured out that it wasn’t the way they prepared the vegetables that made the difference; it was the way they finished them off by adding a quick vegetable glaze—a glaze sauce that truly makes a world of difference, especially when used on root vegetables like carrots.

 Glazed vegetables are lustrous and appetizing, and each cut piece of vegetable is perfectly seasoned with a flavorful half-absorbed buttery sauce—lovely stuff.
-Since it only takes about 1 minute to glaze up a batch of carrots or other root vegetables, there no reason why you shouldn’t glaze them every time.
+Since it only takes about 1 minute to glaze up a batch of carrots or other root vegetables, there is no reason why you shouldn’t glaze them every time.

 How to Glaze Carrots

 This process works equally well for other root vegetables.

 - Boil your carrots (or other cut vegetables) in well-salted water until you have just barely reached the desired tenderness.

 - Drain off all but 2 or 3 tablespoons of liquid from the pot.

 - Add in 1 tablespoon or so of butter (more if you’re feeling decadent) and return the pot to the heat.

 - Cook the vegetables, stirring, until the water and butter have combined to form a sauce.
 Continue cooking until that sauce is almost completely absorbed into the carrots.

 - Salt, taste, and salt again.

-It doesn’t sound like much, but taking the time to do this one extra step will transform an everyday side dish to something that will steal the limelight on any plate.
+It doesn’t sound like much, but taking the time to do this one extra step will transform an everyday side dish into something that will steal the limelight on any plate.

 More Carrot Glaze Ideas

-- For carrots, a little sweetness works magic, and so to the above recipe, try sprinkling in a little brown sugar, maple syrup or honey
+- For carrots, a little sweetness works magic.
+Try sprinkling in a little brown sugar, maple syrup, or honey.

 - Instead of just water for the liquid, try combining other flavorful variations, like vegetable or chicken stock, rum or bourbon, white wine, or any number of juices (mmm... apple-juice-glazed butter carrots).